 clean away split food and dirty dishes straight away

 don't leave petfood in bowls on the ground (or if you do, place the bowl in a large bowl of water to create a "moat" which the ants can't cross)

 Seal any small entry holes in the exterior walls / around doors and windows

 Ant Control Tips

-- Treatment between pavers with a liquid insecticide or ant granule will prevent ants making a mess of your driveway / paths.
+Treatment between pavers with a liquid insecticide such as Pro-Spray Outdoor Perimeter will prevent ants making a mess of your driveway / paths.